 - Feelings of hopelessness or pessimism; recurrent thoughts of death or suicide, suicide attempts

 There is no single cause of depression.
-Rather, evidence indicates it results from a combination of genetic, biologic, environmental, and psychological factors.
+Rather, evidence indicates it results from a combination of genetic, biological, environmental, and psychological factors.

 Research deploying brain-imaging—such as magnetic resonance imaging (MRI)—and other technologies shows that the brains of people who have depression look different than those of people without depression.
 The parts of the brain responsible for regulating mood, thinking, sleep, appetite, and behavior appear to function abnormally.
 But these changes do not reveal why the depression has occurred.